 We decided against including replicas such as tall ships, though we did include historic boats that have undergone extensive restoration.

 Here, then, are six historic boats, one in each New England state.
-If you know of other historic boats in New England, please mention them in the comment section.

 Charles W. Morgan